Do you have a few funny mom fails? C’mon. Fess up. I know you’re out there.

 Not the toilet.
 Me.
 Every.
 Single.
 Time.

 And guess who got covered in it?
 And by it, I mean yesterday’s lunch.
-This is the ultimate definition of a hot mess mom.
+Okay, so this wasn’t a funny mom fail at the time, but it was funny later.

 Showers are overrated.
 I must admit, sometimes I have been too tired and waited until the next day to bathe.
 Swimming counts as a shower, right?
 Or a foot bath?

 You just wash your feet in the sink.
 I think I can count that as biblical or something.
 Has anyone else ever used wet wipes for a shower?
-I have not only done that, but I have wet wiped my children.
+I have not only done that, but I have also wet wiped my children.
 I know, gross.
 It works though.
+What about you?
+Skipped a shower lately?

 There is no use wearing something cute during the day.
 It is a t-shirt and shorts or leggings.
 Perhaps even sweats.
 Whatever you wear, it is going to have food or a paint stain on it by noon.